cf73/ces2021/content/collections/pages/summer-programs.md

   Toddler-age classrooms are available for children 1.9-2.8.
 English preschool classes are for ages 2.9-5.11, and Language Immersion classrooms in French, Mandarin, and Spanish are available for children ages 3 to 6.11.

   Email Katie@Cambridge-Ellis.org for more information.
-programs_offered:
-  -
-    id: MM623Jbi
-    program_title: 'Young Explorers- English Summer Camp'
-    program_description: 'Our Young Explorers toddler and preschool programs both explore a variety of topics including arts, music and movement, nature, and science.
-They include CES traditions such as weekly cooking projects and lots of outdoor play.'
-    type: program
-    enabled: false
-  -
-    id: Srgy3CK2
-    program_title: 'Globetrotters - Language Immersion Summer Camp'
-    program_description: 'We offer Spanish, French, and Mandarin language programs for children who are completely new to foreign languages, fluent, or anywhere in between.'
-    type: program
-    enabled: false
 sessions:
   -
     id: v9xeLPP5